|

 her speech once more.
 It’s funny, but those giggles

 sounded lovely through either microphone!
+The programme followed

 a very similar pattern to that of the Liverpool concert